How to Repair Drywall Ceiling Water Damage – measure, cut and install the drywall repair panel then finish the drywall ceiling.

-I purchased a 2ft x 2ft x 1/2in drywall panel for ~$4 and marked a 6in by 6.5in square in the corner to fit the hole I cut in the basement ceiling.
-(If you have a scrap piece of drywall laying about, that will also do fine.)
-The curve in the bottom edge of the panel in this photo is a fisheye artifact from the camera lens.
+I purchased a 2ft x 2ft x 1/2in drywall panel for about $4 and marked a 6in by 6.5in square section to fit the hole I cut in the basement ceiling.
+Make the repair panel about 1/8 to 3/16 inch smaller (length and width) than the ceiling hole so the panel doesn’t bind.
+If you have a scrap piece of drywall laying about, that will also do fine.
+The curve in the edge of the panel in this photo is a fish-eye artifact from the camera lens.

-Here’s the new repair panel compared to the water damaged drywall section cut from the ceiling.
-I used a sawzall blade to the cut the panel because it has finer saw teeth for a cleaner cut.
+Here’s the drywall repair panel compared to the water damaged drywall section cut from the ceiling.
+I used a sawzall blade to the cut the repair panel because it has finer saw teeth for a cleaner cut.

-The drywall repair panel is trimmed to fit with the utility knife and fastened with four drywall screws to the plywood backer board and the metal runner of the suspended ceiling.
+The drywall repair panel is trimmed to fit with the utility knife and fastened with four drywall screws to the plywood backer board and the suspended ceiling metal runners:

 Self-adhesive fiberglass drywall joint tape is applied to the four joints of the repair panel.
 A thin coat of joint compound applied with a 4″ or 6″ blade.
-Click on the photo for a larger version.
-If you look closely, you can see the weave of the fiberglass tape.
+You can see the weave of the fiberglass tape if you look closely:

 Apply Finish Coats of Joint Compound

-Immediately after the fiberglass tape joints are mudded (“mud” is slang for drywall joint compound), spread a thin coat of drywall compound using the 12-inch blade, feathering the edges.
-Don’t delay because those feather thin layers of mud start to dry in minutes and will gum up the blade leaving long tracks in the finish.
+Immediately after the fiberglass tape joints are mudded (“mud” is slang for drywall joint compound), spread a thin coat of drywall compound using the 12-inch blade and feathering the edges.
+Don’t delay because those feather thin layers of mud start to dry in minutes and will gum up the blade leaving gouges in the finish.

 Tip: With drywall compound, “less is more“.
-The less you spread on the less sanding you’ll have to do later.
+The less you put on the less sanding you’ll have to do later.

 The next photo is the ceiling patch after the first application of drywall compound with the 12 inch blade.
-I left this to dry overnight before sanding.
+I let this dry overnight before sanding:

 The next day, I used a wet sanding sponge to smooth the high spots and feather the repair into the main ceiling.
 A drywall sanding sponge is a sponge made with an abrasive surface.
-Dip the sponge in a bucket of water, squeeze out the excess water so it’s damp, and sand with almost no dust.
-Rinse the sponge in water as needed to remove the joint compound that will clog up the sanding surface.
+Dip the sponge in a bucket of water, squeeze out the excess water so it’s damp but not dripping then sand with almost no dust.
+Rinse the sponge in water as needed to remove the joint compound that will clog up the sponge: